Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Methods

 When rows are grouped together, they are done so by having the same $k$-nearest neighbor distances.
 Though rare, it is possible for rows corresponding to different atom types to be collapsed.
 If this occurs, the selection of either atom type will result in information loss.
 To prevent this, we add the condition that the groups must be formed on the basis of having the same $k$-nearest neighbor distances and the same atomic species.
 In this case, the periodic point set has points that are labeled according to atomic type.

 For a periodic set $S$, let $PDD(S;k)$ be the resulting PDD matrix with parameter $k$.
 Let $\mR$ be $PDD(S;k)$ without the initial weight column and $\mT$ be the matrix whose rows correspond to the vector of atomic properties used to describe the type of atom associated with each row of $PDD(S;k)$.
 The initial set of embeddings for the attention mechanism is defined as $\mX^{(0)} = \mR \mW_s + \mT \mW_c$ where $\mW_s$ and $\mW_c$ are initial embedding weights.
 By starting with a linear embedding, the PDD row can be transformed to match the dimension of composition embedding.
 The parameter $k$ used can then be changed as needed to include distance information from further neighbors.
-As with positional encoding, we displace the atomic embedding by the PDD encoding vector by summing.
-The rest of the model continues as before.